airmencoders/airmencoders.github.io/_pages/sdi.md

 toc: true
 ---

+### Applications are now closed, stay tuned for our next cohorts

 Fellow Coders,
 We are offering a Software Development Immersive for motivated DoD members who want to boost their development skills.